 - On the "beautiful colony" point, recall that the central plot point of the game is the revelation that all of the ideal "golden worlds" they had been expecting to colonize had ended up becoming Death Worlds of various exotic flavors in the time it took them to make the multiple-centuries trip from the Milky Way.
 So insult to injury there.

-- To clarify: of the 'golden world' one has unbreathable air and constant lightning storms, another is an irradiated desert, another is completely frozen, and, oh yeah, one exploded.
+- To clarify: of the "golden worlds" one has unbreathable air and constant lightning storms, another is an irradiated desert, another is completely frozen, and, oh yeah, one exploded.
 Take your pick, Ryder.

 - On the "beautiful colony" point, recall that the central plot point of the game is the revelation that all of the ideal "golden worlds" they had been expecting to colonize had ended up becoming Death Worlds of various exotic flavors in the time it took them to make the multiple-centuries trip from the Milky Way.
 So insult to injury there.